ishahammam/CurrencyConversionApp/README.md

 		* The amount in EUR that needs to be converted
 		* Daily exchange rate
 	4) Display Output(s):
-		* Euros to be coverted
+		* Euros to be coverted [using the input from the user]
-		* Exchange rate
+		* Exchange rate [using the input from the user]
 		* Exchanged USD [using convertEURToUSD() method of the CurrencyConversion class]
 		* Payable USD [using calculatePayable() method of the CurrencyConversion class]
 	5) END of the program